How To Use

 If you've chosen a Library, or more than one Event, you should now choose the Events you want to process, then press Continue.

-Optional: Add SRT files and/or choose alternative workflows
+Optional: Add SRT files, perform new transcriptions, and/or choose alternative workflows

 Press Continue to send the named favorites back to Final Cut Pro.
 (For alternative workflows, you can press Show Options in the lower right corner — more on those at the end of this page.)